Oungseik/nixvim/README.md

 ## Features

-It is able to use as home-manager module and standalone program (Check `nix flake show`).

-Use directly with `nix run .`.
+Use directly with `nix run .`, or use as program in home-manager.

 ## References